Providing emotional care to our patients: Not enough time? Or, too little skill?

 We can learn, we can do better…and we must do better.
 Oncology is an existential illness-everything about it, whether viewed as a chronic or terminal illness.
 It evokes issues around the finiteness of life.
 Authenticity in our work is important for us; Feeling supported and effective is an important component of being a health professional and it is an integral part of nursing care- Indeed, CANO recognizes it as a standard of care- and emotional care and addressing emotional, spiritual and social needs of our patients is part of overall cancer care excellence.

 In our workshops we have a tool that allows nurses to delve deeper.We utilize the BATHE model which helps nurses practice with a set of specific questions which help guide them in learning about a patients specific concern or issue (Lieberman & Stuart, 1999).
 This helps the nurse to understand much more fully what the “4” means for one person exactly -versus someone else’s “4”.
 And, so the nurse can more effectively employ a well-tailored intervention to address the patient’s personal need and concern.
-As a result, patient experience is automatically enhanced: the patient is listened to and understood and has a far better chance of having his/ her need or concern met.
+As a result, patient experience is automatically enhanced: the patient is listened to and understood and has a far better chance of having their need or concern met.
 But also importantly, the nurses’ work life satisfaction and value in their work increases.

 If managing your patients’ emotional wellbeing is a clinical area where you need assistance, please consider attending one of our courses or IPODE series courses.
 This is definitely an area where we can all keep continuously building on our skills.
 There are levels of skill in assessment and intervention delivery that we as nurses can make a big difference in our patient’s management of their illness.

 Lieberman, J. A., 3rd, & Stuart, M. R. (1999).
 The BATHE Method: Incorporating Counseling and Psychotherapy Into the Everyday Management of Patients.
 Prim Care Companion J Clin Psychiatry, 1(2), 35-38.